cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 model_lr.score(X_test_fitted, y_test)
 ```

-Dive right into the [notebook](https://github.com/cengc13/2040FinalProject/blob/master/src/models/logistic_regression.ipynb) or [running it on colab](hhttps://colab.research.google.com/drive/1bVBPSKS0JGhOUUaj1yiNmDYRwnFxNsYS).
+Dive right into the [notebook](https://github.com/cengc13/2040FinalProject/blob/master/src/models/logistic_regression.ipynb) or [running it on colab](https://colab.research.google.com/drive/1bVBPSKS0JGhOUUaj1yiNmDYRwnFxNsYS).

+Note that Tfi-df tokenization is not fully capable of dealing with multiple languages.
+Instead we should refer to other tokenizers, for example a BERT tokenizer.
+The example using `bert-base-uncase` model and tokenizer can be found in this [notebook](https://colab.research.google.com/drive/1Pesk5LFMvDXQR0EqRzVRPIBBPNqNSEbT#scrollTo=8BSCrjLN2WSX).

 ## <a href="#part-2-multilingual-models" name="part-2-multilingual-models">Part 2: Cross-lingual Models </a>

 ### BERT

 **BERT**, which stands for **B**idirectional **E**ncoder **R**epresentations from **T**ransformers, have achieved great success in Natural Language Processing.
 In contrast with previouis langudage models looking at a text sequence from left to right, the innovation of BERT lies in that it is designed to train bidirectional representation by jointly conditioning on both the left and right context.
 The following figure shows a high-level description of the BERT architecture.
 It is essentially a stack of Transformer encoders.
 The input is a 'sentence' which is tokenized and word-embedded with a 30,000 token vocabulary.
-The output is a sequence of vectors, for which each vector represents an iput token with the same index.
+The output is a sequence of vectors, for which each vector represents an input token with the same index.

 <div class="img-div" markdown="0" style="text-align:center">